RehanSajid136602/DictaPilot2/README.md

 License
 - This project is released under the MIT license (see `LICENSE`).
+Dev Notes
+- I made it pretty simple so anyone can build on top of it without restrictions - like giving it Agentic functions and allowing it to do local tasks.
+(Integration made easy and free)
+- Since most vibe coders aren’t willin to pay for tools like Whisprflow and frankly, I wasn’t going to pay for something I could get for free with the same precision.

 Questions / FAQ
 - Q: Where is the transcription stored?
 - A: Audio files are written to a temporary file and removed after processing.
 Transcription text is copied to clipboard and pasted into the active window.